Looking for renting a scooter in Barcelona? Awesome, yet how does it actually work? What options are there, and what should you know beforehand?

 One super cool thing: They offer electric bikes, too.
 Generally, it is one of the few places to rent electric scooters in Barcelona from.

-Same as Via Vespa, prices start from 20€ for 2 hours and 40€ for the whole day.
+Vesping is the rental for the good-ol’ Vespas.
+Prices start from 20€ for 2 hours and 40€ for the whole day.

 They have the white-orange Vespas, and every single one is equipped with a GPS Satellite Navigator.
 Hence, you can better plan your trip and visit all the spots you want!